mpaluchowski/hugo-edge/README.md

-# Triathlete Hugo Theme
+# Edge Hugo Theme

-Triathlete is a Hugo theme for personal triathlete websites.
-Originally built for my own site at https://triathlete.paluchowski.com
+Edge is a Hugo theme for personal cycling websites.
+Originally built for my own site at https://cycling.paluchowski.com

 ## Installation